 |Standardized Test Scores||Considered|

-To apply, all applicants to Brevard College must submit the following items.
-Double check with Brevard College's admissions department to confirm all application materials and requirements.
+To apply to Brevard College, all applicants must submit the following items.
+Check in with Brevard College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

 |Transcript of High School Record||√|

 Students admitted to Brevard College have an average unweighted GPA of 3.1.

 Out of all students that were admitted, 79% submitted a class rank.
 At Brevard College 6% of students ranked in the top 10% of their graduating class in high school, 24% were in the top 25% and 62% were in the top 50%.

 At Brevard College, student GPAs fall in the following ranges.